Last Updated: June 14, 2023 — these conditions can be updated without notice

 Suspension & Termination

 Client’s failure to pay for services on or before the payment due date may result in suspension or termination of said services or agreement without notice.
 This means that PA, without liability, may hold the delivery of production materials and software code, and other data, and may suspend the performance of any and all services to Client pending payment of all charges that are outstanding.
-All unpaid balances are subject to a 7% per annum finance charge, or the highest rate allowable under the law, whichever is less.
+All unpaid balances are subject to a 5% per month finance charge on any late overdue balance, or the highest rate allowable under the law, whichever is less.
 Services may be reinstated after the Client has made payments in full along with reinstatement fees to restore service in the sole discretion of PA.

 In the event that Client requests that PA temporarily refrain from working on a project, or if Client delays the schedule of work for any reason, (“Stop Work”), and such Stop Work, individually or collectively, lasts for a period of at least thirty (30) days, Customer will pay PA a fee of Five Hundred Dollars ($500) as a condition of restarting any work.
 The stall date will be considered the 30th day following the last day work was performed by PA.
 Any restart of the project will be at the sole discretion of PA.
 All unpaid balances, including any time for work performed that has not been billed to you, are due immediately.
 “Stalled” and “paused” refer to any instance where PA is awaiting the Client’s input, approval, submission of information or documentation, or anything else that prevents PA from completing the work.
 Any time frames or estimates that we give are contingent upon your full cooperation.
 During development there is a certain amount of feedback required in order to progress to subsequent phases and any delay in providing requested feedback will be considered “stalled” or “paused” by you.